vbotka/ansible-examples/README.md

 - Example 10.
 Test calculation with Jinja.
 - Example 11.
 Test user module with Ansible 2.6.1 and FreeBSD 11.2
 - Example 12.
 Select items from dictionary.
+- Example 13.
+Test indentation of a block.

 License